ethereum/web3.py/docs/internals.rst

-is considered a one-to-one request so that a subscription *id* can be returned to the user on the same line, but the ``process_subscriptions()`` method on the :class:`~web3.providers.persistent.PersistentConnection` class, the public API for interacting with the active websocket connection, is set up to receive ``eth_subscription`` responses over an asynchronous interator pattern.
+is considered a one-to-one request so that a subscription *id* can be returned to the user on the same line, but the ``process_subscriptions()`` method on the :class:`~web3.providers.persistent.PersistentConnection` class, the public API for interacting with the active persistent socket connection, is set up to receive ``eth_subscription`` responses over an asynchronous interator pattern.

 .. code-block:: python

-    >>> async def ws_v2_subscription_example():
+    >>> async def ws_subscription_example():
-    ...     async with AsyncWeb3.persistent_connection(
-    ...
-WebsocketProviderV2(f"ws://127.0.0.1:8546")
-    ...     ) as w3:
+    ...     async with AsyncWeb3(WebsocketProvider(f"ws://127.0.0.1:8546")) as w3:
     ...         # Subscribe to new block headers and receive the subscription_id.
     ...         # A one-to-one call with a trigger for many responses ...         subscription_id = await w3.eth.subscribe("newHeads")
     ...
-    ...         # Listen to the websocket for the many responses utilizing the ...         # ``w3.socket`` ``PersistentConnection`` public API method ...         # ``process_subscriptions()``
+    ...         # Listen to the socket for the many responses utilizing the ...         # ``w3.socket`` ``PersistentConnection`` public API method ...         # ``process_subscriptions()``
     ...         async for response in w3.socket.process_subscriptions():